 A soldier lies face-down in the grass.
 In the distance flowers and trees stand motionless, the air is still, the scene is quiet.
-Too quiet.
 The only sign that destruction has torn through the region is the lifeless body of the soldier on the ground that almost seems out of the place in the serene environment.
-It's eerily quiet.
-It's sterile and clean.
-It's a ghost of a warzone.
+It's a ghost of a war-zone.

 The Harvest of Death is a photo series taken by photographer Karl Burke while he was inside a video game.
 Venturing into the world of ‘Project Reality', a modified version of the first-person shooter Battlefield 2, Burke tied his interest in collodion photography of the mid-19th century – the method of photo processing used by early war photographers like Mathew Brady, Timothy O'Sullivan and Alexander Gardner – his experience with first-person shooters, and his interest in the military's move towards drone strikes and virtual warfare.

-The result is a haunting photo series with a ghostly aesthetic – these are the images from the games we play, these are the soldiers we leave behind after we fire our weapons and set off our grenades, but we've never seen our destruction presented like this before.
-It's eerie, it's not quite real, but there's something about it that's almost real enough.
+The result is a haunting photo series with a ghostly aesthetic.
+These are the images from the games we play.
+These are the soldiers we leave behind after we fire our weapons and set off our grenades.
+We've never seen our destruction presented like this before, though.
+It's eerie.
+It's not quite real.

 "What I see is there is a bit of an overlap now between the sort of imagery you would see when you're playing a lot of these games on your computer screen and the sort of imagery a drone controller would see on their computer screens as well," Burke tells Polygon.